AskarR42/Tic-Tac-Toe-with-AI/README.md

 Easy - the computer plays randomly.

 Medium - the computer plays randomly, but if it can win on the next move, it makes a winning move.
+Also does not allow to win opposite player if  it can.

 Hard - the computer uses minimax algorithm.